kevinjmt/ToDoApp/README.md

 ___
 This project is a MongoDB and Flask App for my CA4 Back-End Course.
 Very simple, clean, quick to use it as a personal ToDo App !

+The aim of this project is to do an App link to a MongoDB Database.
+This very simple app includes a login and register feature, to link with different accounts.
+Also added many key features really useful for a daily use.
+Enjoy !

 ---
 ![alt text](./static/imgs/ToDoApp.png)
 ---